qgist/pluginmanager-qep/QEP.md

     - Building some kind of Python package install functionality into the QGIS Python plugin, i.e. automating the previous approach: Non-trivial and very risky.
 Blowing up a user's QGIS installation in the process is a real possibility here.

 4. **If the desired Python package contains non-Python components and is not available as a wheel, making a QGIS Python plugin depend on it in any reliable and relatively easy to distribute form is virtually impossible at this point.**

+5. **A QGIS Python plugin can not contain non-Python or binary components.**

 ## Currently Unsupported Use-Cases